apify/apify-sdk-js/packages/actor-scraper/cheerio-scraper/README.md

     - Keys must be strings and values must be JSON stringify-able.
     - The `forEach()` function is not supported.

   Note that stored data is not persisted.
-If the actor run is restarted or migrated to another worker server, the content of `globalStore` is reset.
+If the Actor run is restarted or migrated to another worker server, the content of `globalStore` is reset.
 Therefore, never depend on a specific value to be present in the store.